jupegarnica/garn-validator/README.md

 ## Behaviors

+All behaviors run the same algorithm but differs in what returns and how behaves.

-There are six behaviors that can be divided in two categories:
+There are seven behaviors that can be divided in two categories:

-- It stops in first Error (quickest):
+- It stops in first error (bail):

-  - `isValidOrThrow` (returns true of throw the first error found)
+  - `isValidOrThrow` returns `true` or it throws (default export)
-  - `isValid` (returns true or false, never throws)
+  - `isValid` returns `true` or `false`
-  - `isValidOrLog` (returns true or false and log first error, never throws)
+  - `isValidOrLog` returns `true` or `false` and log error, never throws

 - It collects all Errors:
-  - `hasErrors` (return null or array of errors, never throws)
+  - `hasErrors` returns null or Array of errors, never throws
+  - `mustBe` returns the value evaluated or it throws
-  - `isValidOrLogAll` (returns true or false and log all errors, never throws)
+  - `isValidOrLogAll` returns `true` or `false` and log all errors, never throws
-  - `isValidOrThrowAll` (returns true or throw )
+  - `isValidOrThrowAll` returns `true` or throws AggregateError

-The default export is `isValidOrThrow`
+### isValid

+`isValid` returns `true` or `false` never throws, so if it fails for any reason you should know it won't tell you anything but false.

 ```js
 import { isValid } from "garn-validator";